trashidi98/UCSD_DataStructures_Course/README.md

 There is **autocomplete** functionality, **spellcheck** which are the most exciting.
 You can calculate the **Flesch score** and I also got a chance to work on **Markov Text Generation** whereby by training our algorithm to recognize certain patterns in an input text it can generate entirely new sentences.
 Pretty cool.

+## Branches

+I tried to follow a realistic Git flow (like a real SWE team would) by creating branches for each piece of work.
+They are usually named week2 or week4pt2.
+I write code on these branches, with comments while I work and merge to *commentmaster* branch.
+Then I remove these comments and merge into *main* just to keep the original work clean.
+You can look under branches/commentmaster to see my code with relevent comments.

 Below I highlight the core concepts from the course.

 ## Weekly Assignments